changhyeonnam/FiYS-dataset/README.md

 # FiYS (Find Your Shoes)-dataset
-This repo is about labeling image with fine-grained description.
+This repo is about labeling shoes image with fine-grained description.
 We're constructing Shoes Text-Image pair dataset for our capstone project.
 After Constructing dataset, we're going to share our dataset.